Shakelton52/Tibber-Domoticz-slow/README.md

 The original script unfortunately polls the Realtime Values every 10 sec, which leads to a DoS Attack of the Tibber server.

-So this fork was necessary to fix the code in order to prevent the plugin from exessive polling, but its only a mitigation - The complete Realtime Messurment Polling has to be redesigned.
+So this fork was necessary to fix the code in order to prevent the plugin from exessive polling, but its only a mitigation - The complete Realtime liveMeasurement Polling has to be redesigned.

-Realtime Messurement is disabled by default.
+Realtime liveMeasurement is disabled by default.

 If you want to enable it, you have to set.
 PUlse = 1